kevin-chalmers/set08103/labs/lab01/README.md

 ## IntelliJ Setup

 You will require Java and IntelliJ installed on the machine you plan to work on.
-Once ready, startup IntelliJ.
+Once ready, start-up IntelliJ.
 You should be presented with the following screen:

 ![IntelliJ Start Screen](img/intellij-start.png)